Wivik/devops-solutions-map/README.md

 Instead of starting a web server, DevOps Solutions Map can also produce static HTML files you can host on any web hosting service.

+⚠️ Limitations about the static mode :

+- "Open all boxes" link won't work
+- The search engine feature is disabled in static mode

 #### Generate static website using the sources

 Setup the virtualenv and the dependencies with the same method as described in [run from the sources](#run-from-sources)